-In markets served by our NGL pipelines, we face competition with other pipeline companies and barge, rail and truck fleet operations.
+In markets served by our NGL pipelines, we face competition with other pipeline companies, including those affiliated with major oil, petrochemical and natural gas companies, and barge, rail and truck fleet operations.
+In general, our NGL pipelines compete with these entities in terms of transportation fees, reliability and quality of customer service.
 We face competition with other storage facilities based on fees charged and the ability to receive and distribute the customer's products.
+We compete with a number of NGL fractionators in Texas and Louisiana.
+Competition for such services is primarily based on the fractionation fee charged.

-Crude and Refined Product
+Crude Oil and Refined Products

-In markets served by our refined products and crude oil pipelines, we face competition with other pipelines.
+In markets served by our refined products and crude oil pipelines, we face competition from other pipelines.
 Generally, pipelines are the lowest cost method for long-haul, overland movement of refined products.
 Therefore, the most significant competitors for large volume shipments in the areas served by our pipelines are other pipelines.
 In addition, pipeline operations face competition from trucks that deliver product in a number of areas that our pipeline operations serve.
 While their costs may not be competitive for longer hauls or large volume shipments, trucks compete effectively for incremental and marginal volume in many areas served by our pipelines.

 We also face competition among common carrier pipelines carrying crude oil.
 This competition is based primarily on transportation charges, access to crude oil supply and market demand.
 Similar to pipelines carrying refined products, the high capital costs deter competitors for the crude oil pipeline systems from building new pipelines.
-Crude oil purchasing and marketing activities' competitive factors are price and contract flexibility, quantity and quality of services, and accessibility to end markets.
+Competitive factors in crude oil purchasing and marketing include price and contract flexibility, quantity and quality of services, and accessibility to end markets.